German election: Greens and FDP meet for preliminary two-way talks | DW | 29.09.2021

 Christian Democrat (CDU) leader Armin Laschet said on Tuesday that he planned to hold talks with the Greens and FDP about forming a coalition "in the next few days."

-Meanwhile, senior SPD lawmaker Rolf Muetzenich said on Tuesday that the social democrats had already invited the two parties for talks this week, and were ready for "fast, genuine" discussions."
+Meanwhile, senior SPD lawmaker Rolf Mützenich said on Tuesday that the Social Democrats had already invited the two parties for talks this week, and were ready for "fast, genuine" discussions."

 SPD chancellor candidate Olaf Scholz said a potential SPD-led coalition could be a "government where three parties come together that have different but overlapping ideas of progress."